 This is the tax levied on the profits a corporate house earned in a year.
-In India, the Corporate companies obtain while exercising their business activity, normally during one business year.
+In India, the Corporate Income tax rate is a tax collected from companies.
+Its amount is based on the net income companies obtain while exercising their business activity, normally during one business year.